macjabeth/Lambda-Redux-Friends/README.md

 ## Stretch Problem

-- In the requirements for this project, we implemented a login POST operation, a GET operation, and a "add friend" POST operation.
+- In the requirements for this project, we implemented a login POST operation, a GET operation, and a "add frenn" POST operation.
 Add two more actions, one for making a PUT request, and the other for making a DELETE request.
-- Style the friends list and the input field and make everything look nice.
+- Style the frenns list and the input field and make everything look nice.
-- Expand the number of properties that you put on each friend object.
+- Expand the number of properties that you put on each frenn object.
 Feel free to remove the dummy data on the server or modify it in any way.